MiaLWGH/WiSTraining/README.md

 3. Stop, Start and Reboot your Windows instance.
 Please follow the steps in "Manually stop and start your instances":

    https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Stop_Start.html

-   Questions:
-   - After stop and start operations, can you still connect to the instance?
-Do you know why?
-How to reconnect?
-      - Hint: pay attention to the "Public IPv4 DNS".
-   - Do you know how to reboot the instance?
-After that, can you connect to the instance?

 4. Terminate your Windows instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/terminating-instances.html